 Upon completion of the program:

-- The graduates will pass the NCLEX-RN on the first writing of the examination as verified by licensure reports from the NCLEX-RN Examination Board at or above the national mean.
+- Ninety percent (90%) of graduates will pass the NCLEX-RN on the first writing of the examination as verified by annual licensure reports from the NCLEX-RN Examination Board.

 - Eighty percent (80%) of eligible graduates will be employed in entry level healthcare settings six months after graduation.

-- Graduation rates validate that of the students admitted to the nursing program, 75 percent will complete the requirements within 150% of the time requirements.
+- Seventy-five percent (75 %) of students will graduate within 150% of the time requirements.